 - Soft Sponge Material-Unique cylindrical shape 6 vertical stripe sponge design, traps floating debris and won't suck up your fish.

-- 【Easy To Operate】Using an air hose, connect one end to you air pump and the other end to this filter,and equipped with a check valve on air hose, to prevent water backflow and air pump damage due to power outage.
-It is a great way to clean and oxygenate your fish tanks.
+- 【How to Install】Using an air hose, connect one end to your air pump and the other end to this filter, and equipped with a check valve on air hose to avoid water back-flow and air pump damage due to power outage.
+It is a great way to clean your fish tanks.

 Lefunpets Biochemical Sponge Filter comes in several sizes, including this one that’s ideal for a 5-10 gallon tank.